achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      Univariate,Multivariate  https://medium.com/fintechexplained/what-are-imputers-in-data-science-b72f8308322b

-     1.if missing data too small then delete it a.row deletion b.column deletion c.pairwise deletion
+     1.if missing data too small then delete it a.row deletion b.column deletion c.pairwise deletion and listwise

      2.replace by statistical method mean(influenced by outiler),median(not influenced by outiler),mode